JamesBagley/James_Foundry_Tools/README.md

 #### main.py
-	Top level interface for running backdilutions on Biomek, Equal_OD_dilutions function takes the output from a plate reader along with a dilution factor, target OD, target volume & other variables as inputs and outputs a csv file formatted for the biomek's "Transfer from file" step to the "output files" folder.
+	Top level interface for running backdilutions on Biomek, Equal_OD_dilutions function takes the output from a plate reader along with a dilution factor, target OD, target volume & other variables and outputs a csv file formatted for the biomek's "Transfer from file" step to the "output files" folder.
 	Prints a warning in case of a well's OD being too low and drops them from